HERE’S YOUR STEP-BY-STEP GUIDE TO CRUSHING YOUR LIFE INSURANCE PARAMEDICAL EXAM

 If you have hypertension, that means your heart is exerting strenuous efforts to pump blood for it to circulate.
 The high blood pressure can strain your cardiac muscles, wearing out your blood vessels.
-These increases the risks of having heart attack and stroke.
+These increase the risks of having a heart attack and stroke.

 If you happen to have high cholesterol levels, avoiding fatty and salty foods is the first key to regulating it.

 Cholesterol is a type of fat that the human liver naturally produces and is part of everyone’s blood composition.

 LDL, dubbed as the bad cholesterol, can easily accumulate and clog your blood vessels.
 The high levels of LDL can cause plaque buildup that hinders the flow of oxygen-rich blood.
 This puts you at the risk of stroke or heart attack.

 Triglycerides, another type of blood fat, can also create build-ups on your arteries if the levels exceeded the normal range.

 MANAGE YOUR WEIGHT COUNTS ON THE PARAMED EXAM